-Nonexempt SEUs, that is those with five or more full-time employees, must recruit for all full-time vacancies, except in exigent circumstances.
+Nonexempt SEUs (SEUs with five or more full-time employees) must recruit for all full-time vacancies, except in exigent circumstances.
 The crux of the recruitment obligation is wide dissemination of information concerning each and every job vacancy.

-In circumstances where recruitment may not be feasible, such as where there is an immediate need to replace an employee who departs without notice and whose duties cannot be filled, even briefly, by other station employees, the Commission has stated that the broadcaster is excused from the obligation to widely recruit before hiring.
-However, the Commission has stated that it expects such hiring without recruitment to be rare, that most circumstances do not meet its definition of "exigent."
+In circumstances where recruitment may not be feasible, such as where there is an immediate need to replace an employee who departs without notice and whose duties cannot be filled, even briefly, by other station employees, the FCC has stated that the broadcaster is excused from the obligation to widely recruit before hiring.
+However, the Commission has stated that it expects such hiring without recruitment to be rare, with few circumstances qualifying as "exigent".
 If an SEU is considering hiring a full-time employee without the benefit of broad recruitment, the SEU should seek the advice of communications counsel before moving forward.
-This is because there is a high likelihood that the Commission and public advocacy and civil rights groups will frown upon any full-time hire that was not the subject of broad recruitment.